jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ## Design Review
 Presented to professor.
 Feedback includes, costs missing 2.5x multiplier.
 Debugging time estimation may be low.
 Add background on what four-point probe is, wafers, doping, etc.

+# October 13, 2024
+## Layout
+Designed the layout from our schematic.
+Placed components in a compact grouping that would be easy to solder and made the traces as direct as possible.
+Passed the DRC rules from the PCBWay website and defined the board geometry.

 # October 15, 2024

 ## TA Meeting